G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Experiments

 We further evaluate our method on the ScanNet200 hidden test set (\cref{tab:4}).
 Following BFANet, we compare with methods that do not use large-scale pre-training beyond ScanNet v2.
-G2P achieves competitive performance with 35.5 mIoU, closely approaching BFANet's 36.0 while matching it on Head classes and maintaining strong performance across Common and Tail categories.
+G2P achieves competitive performance with 35.7 mIoU, closely approaching BFANet's 36.0 while achieving the best performance on Tail classes.

+\textbf{Instance Segmentation Results.} We evaluate G2P on the ScanNet200 instance segmentation benchmark and report mAP, mAP$_{25}$, and mAP$_{50}$ on the validation set (\cref{tab:5}).
+Following standard practice, we adopt PointGroup~\cite{jiang2020pointgroup} as a unified instance segmentation framework.
+G2P attains 41.8 mAP$_{25}$, 33.3 mAP$_{50}$, and 23.2 mAP, improving over PT v3~\cite{PointTFv3} baseline by +1.7 in mAP$_{25}$.
+These results indicate that the proposed Gaussian-guided representation also benefits instance-level grouping.